gregynogwmc/gregynogwmc.github.io/practical.md

 ## Times

-The workshop will run from the afternoon of Monday 21 May until lunchtime Wednesday 23 May 2018.
+The workshop will run from the afternoon of Monday 20 May until lunchtime Wednesday 22 May 2019.

 ## Registration deadline

-The deadline for [registration](gregynog-registration.md) is Saturday 31 March 2018.
+Registration will open soon.

 ## Accommodation and subsistence